 The annual Drums Along the Hudson began in 2002 as a traditional Pow Wow to celebrate Native American heritage and culture, and also to commemorate the Lenape people who first inhabited Inwood Hill Park, or Shorakkopoch (“edge of the water”).

-The twenty-first anniversary event featured Mohawk Elder Tom Porter, the Thunderbird American Indian dancers, Sri Lankan dancers and
+The twenty-first annual event featured Mohawk Elder Tom Porter, the Thunderbird American Indian dancers, Sri Lankan dancers and

 drummers.